 Ellen Gleason, a member of the class of 2015 from Santa Barbara, Calif., and a double major in politics and economics, will intern in the finance department of the Democratic National Committee.
 Day-to-day work will include organizing and planning large-scale fundraising events, maintaining the DNC's database of donors, and promoting and staffing events.
 She will also attend weekly "brown bag" events with senior staff members to learn about various positions available in politics.
 Gleason is a Johnson Scholar and co-president of W&L's Habitat for Humanity fundraising board.
 She is a member of Washington and Lee Student Consulting and chief marketing officer of Kappa Alpha Theta sorority.

 Adele Irwin, a member of the class of 2015 from Essex Fells, N.J., is a biology major with a creative writing minor.
-She will join Lisa Greer, associate professor of geology at W&L, who will lead a consortium of faculty and geology students to collect live samples of endangered corals in Belize for analysis and carbon dating to determine the exact age of the reef.
-The aim is to determine why endangered corals are thriving at the research site while they are declining at most other reefs in the Caribbean.
+She joined a consortium of faculty and geology students to collect live samples of endangered corals in Belize for analysis and carbon dating to determine the exact age of the reef.
 Irwin is a member of W&L's women's varsity lacrosse team, the Washington and Lee Outing Club and a member of Kappa Kappa Gamma sorority.